 My inspection of the roof covering was restricted from ground level and some parts were not visible.
-Site topography partially blocked sight lines with no clear access to any roof coverings.
+The rear dormer roof pitch coverings were not visible from ground level.

-I was not able to inspect the sub floor area.
+I was not able to inspect the sub-floor area.

-Concealed areas beneath and around the bath and kitchen units were not visible.
+Concealed areas beneath and around the bath/shower tray and kitchen units were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.